FaberVitale/notes/src/markdown/js/es6Modules.md

 slug: es6-modules
 ---

+Introduced with the 6th edition of the ecmascript specification, modules provides a native way to segment the code in chunks.

 The api of an es6 module is static:
   * imports/exports can only be defined at the top level